List of Spider-Man: The Animated Series episodes

-Spider-Man, also known as Spider-Man: The Animated Series, is an American animated television series based on the Marvel Comics superhero of the same name.
+Spider-Man: The Animated Series, also known as Spider-Man, is an American animated television series based on the Marvel Comics superhero of the same name.
 The show ran on the Fox Kids Network for five seasons, consisting of 65 episodes, from November 19, 1994, to January 31, 1998.
 The series also aired in syndication on Fox Family Channel, Toon Disney and ABC Family.
-As of 2021, it is available to stream on the paid service Disney+.
+It is currently available on Disney+.